uem/mdm

 Gartner also sees virtual desktop infrastructure or DaaS, analytics, and ML as a means to enable self-healing and self-tuning systems or “Intelligence-driven experience automation (IDEA), for richer user experiences.

-End Point Management is an important extension of offerings for ETMA’s members and their clients.
-At the last conference, this was highlighted with a panel on: Convergence and the Digital Transformation of Our Businesses from Expense Management into Asset Management, End Point Management, Workplace Management and More.
+End Point Management is an important extension of offerings ETMA members provide for their clients.
+At a recent ETMA conference, this topic was highlighted with a panel on: Convergence and the Digital Transformation of Our Businesses from Expense Management into Asset Management, End Point Management, Workplace Management and More.